AlayaCare's new billing module allows organizations to better manage how payors are invoiced for services within billing periods.

 Billable items can be invoiced to either a single bill-to party or multiple bill-to parties.
 If the cost of items is split between multiple parties, you must create a payor program for a client to determine how items will be split between payors and attach the program to the services and premiums to which it applies.
 If you need to invoice items to a single bill-to party, you must select single payor as the funding methodology on the client’s services and premiums.

 The new billing periods follow a set frequency of 1 weeks, 2 weeks, 4 weeks, or per calendar month.
 You must select a billing period frequency when setting up a payor program for a client or selecting single payor as the funding methodology on a service or premium.
 Once you create a billing period for a specific frequency, you will not be able to choose the start date for the period because there can be no gaps between billing periods of the same frequency.
+Note that you can request that only a selection of the four billing frequency options are available to select in your organization's environments to prevent users from inadvertently selecting the wrong billing frequency.

 For payor programs in which the cost of billable items can be split between bill-to parties, at least two invoices will be generated, one for the payor on the policy or contract and one for the guarantor.
 For services and premiums funded by a single payor, only one invoice will be generated.